YingMusic-Singer: Controllable Singing Voice Synthesis with Flexible Lyric Manipulation and Annotation-free Melody Guidance: Conclusion

 \section{Conclusion}

-We present YingMusic-Singer-Plus, a melody-controllable singing voice editing model that synthesizes from a timbre reference, a melody-providing singing clip, and modified lyrics without manual alignment.
-Through curriculum training and GRPO-based reinforcement learning, YingMusic-Singer-Plus achieves superior melody preservation and lyric adherence on LyricEditBench, the first comprehensive benchmark we introduce for this task, demonstrating strong potential for practical end-to-end singing voice editing.
+We present YingMusic-Singer, a melody-controllable singing voice editing model that synthesizes from a timbre reference, a melody-providing singing clip, and modified lyrics without manual alignment.
+Through curriculum training and GRPO-based reinforcement learning, YingMusic-Singer achieves superior melody preservation and lyric adherence on LyricEditBench, the first comprehensive benchmark we introduce for this task, demonstrating strong potential for practical end-to-end singing voice editing.